Nat-Lab/distributor/readme.md

 ### Development

 Protocol specifications can be found under the `doc/` folder.
-If you don't care about the protocol but simply want to build your own client, take a look at `src/fd-client.h` and `src/fd-client.cc`. `FdClient` provides you with a file descriptor similar to TUN/TAP, that you can write to or read from to get ethernet traffic on and of the virtual network.
+If you don't care about the protocol but simply want to build your own client, take a look at `src/fd-client.h` and `src/fd-client.cc`. `FdClient` provides you with a file descriptor similar to TUN/TAP, that you can write to or read from to get ethernet traffic on and oof the virtual network.